AP degree - 2 years - 120 ECTS

 The programme’s four semesters are based on six subject areas, three elective courses, an internship and a final project.
 The focal point is marketing and sales.
 A good marketing and salesperson is a businessperson who is able to interpret the entire business.

 The programme is interdisciplinary with a marketing base.
 In the programme’s first year you will have compulsory subjects.
 After this, in the third and fourth semester, you can specialise according to the direction you want your career to take.
-Examples of electives are ‘digital marketing and e-commerce’ or ‘procurement and negotiation’ and consists of three elective courses, an internship and a final exam.
+The specialisation consists of three elective courses, an internship and a final exam.
+Examples of electives are SEO, SCM & procurement and e-mail marketing.
 It is possible to take the third and fourth semester abroad.

 Market understanding (10 ECTS)